 On these bases, we discuss the analogy between our theory and the theory of Special Relativity.
 We note that the cosmological lattice behaves in fact like an ether, in which the topological singularities satisfy exactly the same properties as those of Special Relativity, not only concerning the contraction of the measuring rods and the dilation of time, but also concerning the Michelson-Morley experience and the Doppler-Fizeau effect.
-The existence of the cosmological lattice then makes it possible to explain very simply some somewhat obscure sides of special relativity, like the famous "paradox of twins".
+But the existence of the cosmological lattice then makes it possible to interpret the concept of special relativity quite differently, and to explain for example very simply some somewhat obscure sides of special relativity, such as the famous "paradox of twins".